 End of the A

 End of the A started out as a mobile shop-in-a-truck a couple of summers ago.
-This year the brick-and-mortar spot opened, with an expanded mix of eclectic clothes and home goods.
+The brick-and-mortar spot opened in 2016, with an expanded mix of eclectic clothes and home goods.
 End of the A, 437 Beach 129th Street, between Cronston and Newport Aves.

-Whit’s End took over this appropriately end-of-the-earth space this winter from Wild Feast.
+The Dropout took over this appropriately end-of-the-earth space this winter after Whit’s End closed there.
 After how many wrong turns and a growing suspicion that the place is an urban myth, arriving here is like stepping into a fairy tale.
-This winter, it’s bustling inside, with a full bar and food menu, including delectable pizzas.
-Outside, there’s a bonfire overlooking the ocean, waiting to be lit.
-Whit’s End at Riis Park, 16702 Rockaway Beach Blvd, at the end of what was once the world’s largest parking lot.
+This winter, it’s bustling inside, with a full bar and food menu, including brunch on the weekends.
+Outside, there’s a bonfire overlooking the ocean waiting to be lit.
+The Dropout at Riis Park, 16702 Rockaway Beach Blvd, at the end of what was once the world’s largest parking lot.

 The farthest you can get from New York City without leaving New York City, Fort Tilden is just that, an abandoned Army fort on the water, with the requisite reclaimed nature, graffiti, and wide-open beaches.
 Eerie, beautiful and even in the summer, pleasantly crowd-free.